NEONScience/neon-data-institute-2016/org/tutorialSeries/institute-day3.md

 permalink: tutorial-series/institute-day3/
 image:
   feature: dataInstitute_2016.jpg
   credit:
   creditlink:
 ---
 ## About

-Agenda with links to each segments materials.
-Description goes here.

-Links will also appear on the LEFT side bar
+On Wednesday we will talk about uncertainty.

 ##  Agenda